15 Dec Accessing Mental Health Services, Care and Support in Canada

 Mental Health Awareness

 Due to so many common misconceptions of those who struggle with mental illness, it is imperative that we bring awareness of mental health disorders to the surface.
-Awareness is key when it comes to stomping out the stigma that people with mental health illnesses are different than you and I. The truth is the majority of people will struggle at some point in their lives with symptoms of mood, trauma, personality, or substance abuse disorders – or our loved ones will.
+Awareness is key when it comes to stomping out the stigma that people with mental health illnesses are different than you and me.
+The truth is the majority of people will struggle at some point in their lives with symptoms of mood, trauma, personality, or substance abuse disorders – or our loved ones will.

 In 2021, CMHA will be celebrating their annual Mental Health Awareness Week.
 Here are some ways you can get involved in destroying any negative stigmas surrounding mental illness in Canada in 2021.

-Treatment of Mental Health Disorders in Canada
+Treatment & Mental Health Services in Canada

-Luckily for us, we have a multitude of resources for treatment of mental health disorders in Canada, including a 24/7 crisis line available by telephone/text.
+Luckily for us, we have a multitude of resources for the treatment of mental health disorders in Canada, including a 24/7 crisis line available by telephone/text.
 While mental health disorders cannot always be cured, they are treatable with the following options, which are the most common treatment techniques: